-CHANDLER CROSSING STUDENT HOUSING
+CHANDLER CROSSING

 AB design studio envisioned a new student housing complex for a Michigan university as a response to an irregularly angled footprint.
 A hyper-efficient interior layout based on micro-unit modules was creatively adapted for the original structure’s angled foundation to ensure a perfect fit.